 Distribution of pension expenditure and beneficiaries by type of pension

 Detailed data on pensions are recorded according to a two-tier classification system.
 While the sum of the expenditure on the different types of pension included in each classification respectively is always equal to the total expenditure, this is not the case for beneficiaries, as an individual can receive multiple pensions simultaneously, which leads to double-counting if the numbers of beneficiaries of each type of pensions are then added up.
 Such cases typically involve individuals receiving both an old age pension and a survivors’ pension, because disability pensions paid to those above the legal or standard retirement age are, in principle, recorded as old age pensions.

 The first-level breakdown classifies pensions according to the four different ESSPROS functions: disability, old age, survivors and unemployment.
-Of these, pensions relating to old age are by far the largest category across the EU-28 (excluding Poland), accounting for 79.5 % of total expenditure and received by the same proportion of pension beneficiaries (see Figure 3, data exclude Belgium, Greece and Poland).
-Survivors’ pensions are the second largest category, accounting for just under 11.3 % of expenditure and received by 20.3 % of beneficiaries, followed by disability pensions, accounting for 8.4 % of expenditure and received by 12.3 % of beneficiaries.
-Unemployment pensions are the smallest category (accounting for less than 0.3 % of expenditure and of beneficiaries).
+Of these, pensions relating to old age were in 2013 by far the largest category across the EU-28 (excluding Poland), accounting for 79.5 % of total expenditure and received by 80.3 % of pension beneficiaries (see Figure 3, data exclude Belgium, Greece and Poland).
+Survivors’ pensions were the second largest category, accounting for 11.7 % of expenditure and received by 20.6 % of beneficiaries, followed by disability pensions, accounting for 8.5 % of expenditure and received by 12.1 % of beneficiaries.
+Unemployment pensions were the smallest category (accounting for 0.2 % of expenditure and of beneficiaries).

 Pension expenditure per beneficiary by type of pension